History

 Three years later, the North Carolina General Assembly approved bills making Charlotte College a four-year, state-supported institution.
 The next year, 1965, the legislature approved bills creating the University of North Carolina at Charlotte, the fourth campus of the statewide university system.

-Now a research university, UNC Charlotte has the second-largest undergraduate enrollment of the 17 institutions in the UNC System and is the largest institution in the Charlotte region.
-The university comprises eight professional colleges and more than 3,700 faculty and staff, offering 79 bachelor’s, 64 master’s and 24 doctoral programs.
+Now a leading public research university, UNC Charlotte has the second-largest undergraduate enrollment in the UNC System and is the largest institution in the Charlotte region.
+The university comprises eight academic colleges and nearly 3,700 faculty and staff, offering 79 bachelor’s, 64 master’s and 24 doctoral programs.

 The University’s historic growth has been accompanied by a rise in its infrastructure and connection to the city of Charlotte.
 With the opening of the LYNX Blue Line extension in 2018, access to Uptown Charlotte is now just a short train ride away.
 At the 9th Street Station, a gaze upward reveals The Dubois Center at UNC Charlotte.
 The distinctive, 11-story glass structure at the corner of 9th and Brevard streets, which opened in fall 2011, is the only UNC System classroom building conceived and designed specifically to serve the business, organizations and people of an urban center.

-UNC Charlotte continues to grow exponentially, boasting more than 171,000 alumni and growing by more than 8,000 new alumni each year.
+UNC Charlotte continues to grow exponentially.
+As of July 2024, the University boasted more than 178,000 alumni and growing by more than 8,000 new alumni each year.

 In 2021, under the leadership of Chancellor Sharon L. Gaber, the University embraced a bold new vision as an emerging top-tier global research university to support the industries and communities in the greater Charlotte region.
-With growing research expenditures, rising national recognition for innovative academic and student success programs, and impactful new partnerships and discoveries, Charlotte is making strides toward this 10-year goal.
+With growing research expenditures, rising national recognition for innovative academic and student success programs, and impactful new partnerships and discoveries, Charlotte is moving quickly toward this goal and is projected to earn the nation’s highest research designation – Carnegie R1 – in early 2025.